OpenCLIM/ecocrop/README.md

 # Overview

-The Ecocrop suitability model assesses the changing climatic suitability of a variety of crops using the [FAO EcoCrop database](https://gaez.fao.org/pages/ecocrop).
-Temperature and precipitation are assessed, so the suitability is for un-irrigated crops grown outside.
+The Ecocrop suitability model assesses the changing climatic suitability of a variety of crops using the [FAO EcoCrop database](https://gaez.fao.org/pages/ecocrop) and driving climate model or meterological data.
+Temperature and precipitation are assessed, so the suitability reflects that for un-irrigated crops grown outside.
 Other impacts on suitability such as changing soils and the spread of pests or diseases are not accounted for.

-The tool uses the following parameters from the EcoCrop database for the climate suitability calculation:
-- TOPMN,optimal minimum temperature
-- TOPMX,optimal maximum temperature
-- TMIN,absolute minimum temperature
-- TMAX,absolute maximum temperature
-- KTMP,Killing temperature early growth
-- ROPMN,optimal minimum rainfall
-- ROPMX,optimal maximum rainfall
-- RMIN,absolute minimum rainfall
-- RMAX,absolute maximum rainfall
-- GMIN,Minimum crop cycle,the minimum number of 'growing days' the crop needs
-- GMAX,Maximum crop cycle,the maximum length of time the crop can grow in

-The following parameters are used for additional masking of suitable locations for crop growth:
-- TEXT,Optimal soil texture
-- TEXTR,Absolute soil texture

-A suitability score out of 100 is calculated for temperature and precipitation separately at each grid cell, with the combined score the gridpoint-wise lower of these.
+A suitability score out of 100 is calculated for temperature and precipitation separately at each grid cell, for each day within the driving climate dataset.
+The combined suitability score is the gridpoint-wise lower of these.

 # Inputs and requirements

-- The full FAO EcoCrop database is provided as EcoCrop_DB.csv.
+- The full [FAO EcoCrop database](https://gaez.fao.org/pages/ecocrop) is provided as EcoCrop_DB.csv.
 - The code is currently set up to run on a trimmed-down version, EcoCrop_DB_secondtrim.csv
 - Daily values of average, minimum, maximum temperature are required, along with daily precipitation, all on a grid in netCDF format.
 - Units of Kelvin and kg/m^2/s are expected
 - A python environment with xarray, rioxarray, dask, netcdf4, pandas, cartopy is required.
-An example environment.yml file is provided.
+An example [environment.yml](https://github.com/OpenCLIM/ecocrop/blob/main/environment.yml) file is provided.
-- A mask for arable land (provided in this repo, derived from the [UKCEH Land Cover Map 2015](https://doi.org/10.5285/6c6c9203-7333-4d96-88ab-78925e7a4e73))
+- A mask for arable land ([provided in the repo](https://github.com/OpenCLIM/ecocrop/blob/main/Mask_arable_LCM2015_UK.tif), derived from the [UKCEH Land Cover Map 2015](https://doi.org/10.5285/6c6c9203-7333-4d96-88ab-78925e7a4e73))
-- Masks for 'heavy', 'medium' and 'light' soil textures (provided in this repo, dervied from [BGS ESRI](https://www.bgs.ac.uk/download/esri-soil-parent-material-model-1km-resolution/))
+- Masks for 'heavy', 'medium' and 'light' soil textures ([provided in the repo](https://github.com/OpenCLIM/ecocrop/tree/main/EU_STM_soildata), dervied from [BGS ESRI](https://www.bgs.ac.uk/download/esri-soil-parent-material-model-1km-resolution/) for England, Scotland and Wales, and the [European Soil Data Map](https://esdac.jrc.ec.europa.eu/content/european-soil-database-v2-raster-library-1kmx1km) for Northern Ireland)

 # Installation and testing instructions

 A small dataset and script is provided for testing the code and checking it produces the expected outputs.
 The test script is set up to produce suitability scores for north Norfolk for 2020 for a wheat crop.
-The test script is ecocrop_testdata_run.py and the test data is in the testdata folder.
+The test script is [ecocrop_testdata_run.py](https://github.com/OpenCLIM/ecocrop/blob/main/ecocrop_testdata_run.py) and the test data is in the [testdata folder](https://github.com/OpenCLIM/ecocrop/tree/main/testdata).
 The recommended way to run it is using the Binder instance associated with this repo, but it can also be run on Windows, Mac or Linux operating systems.
 The script should output six netcdf files:
 - **wheat.nc**: The combined suitability score for each day and gridpoint in the test dataset
 - **wheat_temp.nc**: The temperature suitability score for each day and gridpoint in the test dataset